 Overview of Indiana Mortgages

-The Hoosier state is a mid-range state in terms of population, but its mortgage rates tend to be on the high side compared to the rest of the country.
-Indiana counties’ conforming loan limits and FHA loan limits hover around average, with the exception of some higher FHA limits throughout the state.
+The Hoosier State is a mid-range state in terms of population, but its mortgage rates tend to be on the high end compared to the rest of the country.
+Indiana’s county conforming loan limits and FHA loan limits hover around average, with the exception of some higher FHA limits throughout the state.

 National Mortgage Rates

 - Median Home Value: $156,000 (U.S. Census Bureau)

 - Median Monthly Homeownership Costs: $1,148 (U.S. Census Bureau)

 Indiana mortgage rates are generally higher than the national average.
 On the bright side, the state's median monthly homeownership costs are quite a bit lower than the national median, which is $1,595.

 A financial advisor in Indiana can help you plan for the homebuying process.
 Financial advisors can also help with investing and financial plans, including tax, retirement and estate planning, to make sure you are preparing for the future.